 Dr. J.A.
 Ehanire retired from service in July 1992, and Dr. M.A.
 Momodu became the Acting Head of Department.
 The Residency Program did not make much progress during this period probably because he was not similarly awarded an honorary fellowship of the faculty of General Practice.

 On 16th April 1997, Dr. D.D.
 Uyagu, a fellow by examination was appointed into the Department and in October same year was appointed Head of Department.

 The Residency Program then received a boost and academic activities have since been better established.

-In about the year 2000, the National Postgraduate Medical College effected a change of name from General Medical Practice to Family Medicine, in accordance with global trend, and to capture the family oriented care that had gained prominence in the young evolving specialty.
+In about the year 2000, the National Postgraduate Medical College effected a change of name from General Medical Practice to Family Medicine, in accordance with the global trend, and to capture the family-oriented care that had gained prominence in the young evolving specialty.
 Currently, there are three consultants (Fellows by examination): Drs.
 D.D.
 Uyagu, V.O.
 Abah and O. Enabulele, Eight Senior Registrars and Twelve Registrars.
 There are also six fellows by examination trained in the department, who are working in other Hospitals outside UBTH.

 Dr. D.D Uyagu

 8 Senior Registrars

 The department is open between 8am and 6pm Monday to Friday, and also 9am to 5pm on Saturdays, Sundays and public holidays, on call basis.